Nominal Gdp Is The Market Value Of

 • Non-Market Activities: GDP does not include the value of non-market activities, such as unpaid housework, volunteer work, and informal caregiving.
 These activities contribute to the well-being of society but are not captured in GDP data.

 • Quality Improvements: GDP does not fully account for improvements in the quality of goods and services.
-For example, a new car may cost more than an old car, but it may also be safer, more fuel-efficient, and more reliable.
+Take this: a new car may cost more than an old car, but it may also be safer, more fuel-efficient, and more reliable.
 This improvement in quality is not fully reflected in GDP data.

 Tren & Perkembangan Terbaru